APNewsBreak: Kansas again keeping foster kids in offices

 "She is aware of the problem," spokeswoman Ashely All said, adding that the governor receives frequent briefings on child welfare issues.
 "She is working with the (DCF) secretary to address it quickly."

-The department's statistics showed that four children were kept overnight in the offices of its two foster care contractors, KVC Health Systems and St. Francis Ministries, in January and February.
-The figure jumped to 12 in March and 35 in April and was 21 for the first 11 days of May.
+The department's statistics showed that four children were kept overnight in the offices of its two foster care contractors, KVC Health Systems and Saint Francis Ministries, in January and February.
+The figure jumped to 12 in March and 35 in April and was 16 for the first 11 days of May.

 The department said no children were kept overnight in contractors' offices in October, November and December 2018.
 Colyer, who became governor when Brownback resigned to take an U.S. ambassador's post in January 2018, cited it as an accomplishment for his short administration as he left office.